richafnu/Viva/Viva/glint/setup/set-up-distribution-lists.md

    - **Add/Edit Employees** - The **Choose a way to add employees** panel opens.
 Add members to a Distribution List:

-     - **Option 1: Attribute Rules**: Use rules like *location* or *manager level* to populate a Distribution List.
+     - **Option 1: Attribute Rules**: To populate a Distribution List, Use rules like *location* or *manager level*.
 Follow the instructions in the panel that opens.
 This section is populated from the Employee Data File uploaded to Viva Glint.
 Choose either:

        - **I want to include all active employees only.**
        - **I want to filter all active employees by these populations:**